boazsegev/facil.io/README.md

 ## A note about versions

 v.0.1.0 is uses the main thread for the reactor pattern and optionally creates worker threads for the actual tasks (see the server settings).
+It's Async library used pipes for the actual queue data and no new tasks would be accepted to perform once a close signal was sent.

 v.0.2.0 runs the reactor within the worker thread pool, which helps multi-process concurrency by preventing the reactor from accepting new connections when all the working threads are busy.

 This also means that using a single working thread with v.0.2.0 is totally single threaded as far as thread safety is concerned (even pings and closure callbacks will be called in order).

+It's Async library uses a binary tree for a queue, so that new tasks can be added even after the stop signal was accepted (notice that if existing tasks keep creating new tasks, the async object will never stop, even if some of the worker threads die).

 ---